-- (a) A Chamber may fix time limits for the submission of the initial document to be filed by a participant; - (b) A response referred to in regulation 24 shall be filed within 21 days of notification in accordance with regulation 31 of the document to which the participant is responding; - (c) Subject to leave being granted by a Chamber in accordance with regulation 24, sub-regulation 5, a reply shall be filed within ten days of notification in accordance with regulation 31 of the response.
+- (a) A Chamber may fix time limits for the submission of the initial document to be filed by a participant; - (b) A response referred to in regulation 24 shall be filed within 10 days of notification in accordance with regulation 31 of the document to which the participant is responding; - (c) A request for leave to reply shall be filed within three days of notification in accordance with regulation 31 of the response.
+The participants may respond to the request for leave to reply within two days.
+A Chamber may grant the request to file a reply within such time as it may specify in its order.